smit-xai/smit-xai.github.io/README.md

 **How can you contribute?**

-1. Download the template from the repository: https://github.com/smit-xai/smit-xai.github.io/blob/main/template.docx
+1. Download the template from the repository: <a href="https://smit-xai.github.io/smit-xai.github.io/method%20card_template.docx" target="_blank" />
 2. Add the existing method according to the criteria in the table.
 3. Upload the complete card to the repository as : [NAME OF THE METHOD_DD/MM/YYYY].docx
 4. We will check the method card subsequently and add it to our collection.